 It is a phenomenal time for property sales right now.
 Market activity is at pre-recession levels with closing dates the norm rather than the exception, and excellent prices being achieved if the property is well presented and accurately priced.
-We ended 2016 in a situation in Edinburgh where there were not enough properties coming on the market to cope with the demand.
-This trend continued in 2017.
+We ended 2021 in a situation in Edinburgh where there were not enough properties coming on the market to cope with the demand.
+This trend is continuing in 2023.

 The challenge for sellers who are looking to purchase after selling is that many do not wish to commit to sell their property until they find a suitable property to purchase and this reticence has led to stocks of property in the ESPC being substantially down on the same period last year.
 This, in turn, leads to further pressure in the market and increased sales prices.”

 After speaking with Neilsons, we had a look at the ESPC website and compiled a list of five very attractive areas to purchase a house and raise a family in Edinburgh.